chen87654321/Work-Impact-on-Mental-Health-EDA/README.md

 Learning on the DataCamp website taught me the skills I needed to turn this project into reality.

 From basic programming (Introduction to Python), through more advanced topics (Pandas), and data visualization (Matplotlib, Seaborn, and Plotly Express), the courses provided a clear learning path.

+I especially enjoyed "DataCamp's projects" that allowed me to feel like making a real project while also providing help with "How to begin" when you start answering a provided question, and "What went wrong" when getting an error.

 DataCamp also includes code-along videos demonstrating how an EDA project is structured, which helped me understand not only how to write the code, but also how to extract insights and present an analysis.